Rope Links

 Polypropylene has a specific gravity of .91 (water is 1) and so it is lighter than water and FLOATS.

-Because it floats polypropylene is probably the most common material found in ropes used in the marine field.
+Because it floats polypropylene is the rope of choice when used in the water.
 It is used for water-ski ropes and other small ropes used for utilitarian purposes.
 It is used extensively in the fishing industry.
+Because it floats it is not likely to get tangled in a motor prop.

 Polypropylene is not one unique material but rather a range of plastics with a range of characteristics depending on the crystal form and the exact chemical composition.